Scopes#

 The scope rules in Python are simple, but their consequences can be confusing.
 There are just two rules to remember:

-• Python searches for names in LEGB order, _L_ocal, _E_nclosing, _G_lobal, _B_uilt-in.
+• Python searches for names in LEGB order, Local, Enclosing, Global, Built-in.
 (So far we have seen just LGM, but “LEG-B” is easier to pronounce and thus easier to remember.)

-• The _L_ocal variables of a function are those that have been bound through an explicit assignment or through argument passing.
+• The Local variables of a function are those that have been bound through an explicit assignment or through argument passing.

 Everything else follows from these two rules.